dotnet/coreclr/src/tools/r2rdump/README.md

 ### READYTORUN_SECTION_INSTANCE_METHOD_ENTRYPOINTS

-A [NativeHashtable](NativeHashtable.cs) mapping type hashcodes of generic instances to the (methodFlags, methodRowId, list of types).
+A [NativeHashtable](NativeHashtable.cs) mapping type hashcodes of generic instances to the (methodFlags, methodRowId, list of types, runtimeFunctionId).
 Each type in the list of types corresponds to a generic type in the method.

 Eg. GenericMethod&lt;S, T&gt;(T arg1, S arg2) instantiated for &lt;int, UserDefinedStruct&gt; is in the hashtable as: